ivan-shishkov/async-chat-client/README.md

 ![Chat Registrator](screenshots/chat_registrator.jpg?raw=true "Chat Registrator")

-This module allows you to register a new user in the chat and save the received authorization token in a text file.
+This module allows you to register a new user in the chat and save the received user credentials in a JSON file.

 ### How to set up